What Does it Mean to Study Computer Science?

 Database administrators work closely with database management systems.
 After examining these systems they discern what management method would work best for the system.
 This discernment process involves properly identifying user requirements and creating computer databases.
 As database administrators put their ideas into application they must also coordinate and test all modifications they have made to the system.
 Database administrators are concerned with making systems operate with as few glitches as possible.

 Computer scientists develop and design hardware and software that allows personal and business computers to optimally achieve their tasks.
-Individuals working as computer scientists are considered to be inventors, theorists, and researchers.
-The rapid and constant growth of the computer market provides many employment opportunities for individuals working in this field.
+This career requires a high level of theoretical knowledge, as well as understanding of how to deal with complex computer issues.
+Individuals working as computer scientists are considered to be inventors, theorists and researchers.
+They use their detailed theoretical understanding to explore and troubleshoot issues around new computer technologies and applications.

 Is Computer Science Right For You?